IIIF/api/source/presentation/4.0/index.md

 }
 ```

-The pattern is similar to that for hotspot linking (ref)
+The pattern is similar to that for linking (ref)

 In a storytelling or exhibition scenario, the non-painting `annotations` might be carrying informative text, or even rich HTML bodies.
 They can be considered to be _steps_ in the story.
 The use of activating annotations allows a precise storytelling experience to be specified, including: